 WHAT ARE SHALLOTS

-Shallots are preferred by French chefs, because their mild flavor doesn’t overpower the other flavors in a dish.
-Unlike onion flavor, which can be prominent, shallots are a quieter member of the ensemble of ingredients.
+Shallots are preferred to onions by French chefs, because their mild flavor doesn’t overpower the other delicate flavors.

 The Allium genus comprises some favorite flavor ingredients: